 Section 2.
 Special meetings of the Assembly, Executive Committee, and professionals and professional faculty may be called at the discretion of the President or by request made to the President by any one of the following:

 b) Any ten professionals or professional faculty members, in writing

-c) The College President, Provost, or Vice President for Administration
+c) The university President, Provost, or Chief Operating Officer

 The purpose of the meeting shall be stated in the call.
 Except in cases of emergency, at least ten days notice shall be given.

 Section 3.
-Meeting dates shall be published in advance in appropriate College publications.
+Meeting dates shall be published in advance in appropriate university publications.

 Section 4.
 Items may be placed on agendas for regular Assembly and general professionals and professional faculty meetings by any one of the following:

 a) The President, the Executive Committee, or any committee of the Assembly